PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide.md

 secondary node.
 In this setup, there's a risk of equivocation if failover is not configured correctly both nodes can become active at the same time.
 The penalty for equivocation is much higher than the penalty for being offline.
 Therefore, this approach is not recommended.

+[^uptime]: The network is resilient to temporary outages of operator nodes.
+Any one operator node may be down for a few minutes for upgrades, but should not have extended downtime lest they risk getting slashed from the network.

 ## Key Management